embeddings-benchmark/mteb/mieb-docs/README.md

 With the evaluator, [AbsTaskZeroshotClassification](https://github.com/embeddings-benchmark/mteb/blob/mieb/mteb/abstasks/AbsTaskZeroshotClassification.py) is defined, operating on the dataset, calling the defined Evaluator, and gives out results.

 #### Dataset class
 With all these, we can then define the dataset.
 Here I choose Rendered SST2 as an example, which is to classify SST2 movie reviews, with reviews rendered into images.
-[RenderedSST2](https://github.com/embeddings-benchmark/mteb/blob/mieb/mteb/tasks/ZeroshotClassification/eng/RenderedSST2.py) is implemented like this, subclassing `AbsTaskZeroshotClassification`, and overwrite the `get_text_candidates` function, which gives `["a negative review of a movie", "a positive review of a movie"]` to be used in the evaluator.
+[RenderedSST2](https://github.com/embeddings-benchmark/mteb/blob/mieb/mteb/tasks/ZeroshotClassification/eng/RenderedSST2.py) is implemented like this, subclassing `AbsTaskZeroshotClassification`, and overwrite the `get_candidate_labels` function, which gives `["a negative review of a movie", "a positive review of a movie"]` to be used in the evaluator.

 With all these, we can then
 ```python